Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 Open salt marsh with low wetland plants, mangroves and taller trees under a cloudy sky.
 Salt marsh at Kittys Creek.
 Salt marshes develop on muddy or sandy sediments where tidal movement, salinity and elevation are suitable.

-Where are coastal salt marshes found?
+Where are coastal salt marsh ecosystems found?

 Coastal salt marshes are found in sheltered estuaries, bays, lagoons, tidal creeks and rivers.
 They usually grow above mangroves or mudflats where the ground is flooded less often than lower intertidal areas.